 Meeting several times a year, the MAWA Forum has created a number of ‘Advisory Groups’, each dedicated to fields of military airworthiness and each requiring specific subject-matter expertise.
 Participation in these Advisory Groups by the Member States is on a voluntary basis, and the outputs from each Advisory Group must be approved by the MAWA Forum.
 This strategy has proven particularly effective and has delivered significant results in the military airworthiness domain.
 Specifically the progress made in the development of the pan-European military airworthiness standards known as EMARs (European Military Airworthiness Requirements) has been impressive.
 The MAWA Forum has developed and approved five different EMARs, each covering a unique aspect of military airworthiness: initial aircraft certification (EMAR 21); aircraft maintenance (EMAR 145), maintenance training organisations (EMAR 147), maintenance personnel licencing (EMAR 66) and the management of continuing airworthiness (EMAR M).
 Each document has been approved with its corresponding Acceptable Means of Compliance and Guidance Material (AMC & GM).

 As a testimony to the relevance of European cooperation in the military airworthiness domain, some participating Member States have already fully implemented the EMARs into their national airworthiness regulations and are using them for the ‘in-service support’ of the A400M military transport aircraft.
 This is of significance because, by 2020, six European Member States will be using this aircraft within their air force inventories: Belgium, France, Germany, Luxembourg, Spain, and the United Kingdom.
 Early cooperation in this area is therefore paramount if savings are to be made.
-Further collaborative opportunities are being explored for other commonly operated military aircraft types such as the NH90 helicopter, EF2000, MRTT, the C-27J Spartan and C295 tactical airlifters, and a variety of other platforms.
+Further collaborative opportunities are being explored or initiated for other commonly operated military aircraft types such as the NH90 helicopter, EF2000, MRTT, the C-27J Spartan and C295 tactical airlifters, and a variety of other platforms.